MicrosoftDocs/azure-docs/articles/load-balancer/tutorial-load-balancer-standard-public-zonal-portal.md

     - *myNetworkSecurityGroup*, for the name of the network security group firewall that already exists.
 5. Select **Disabled** to disable boot diagnostics.
 6. Select **OK**.
 Review the settings on the summary page.
 Then select **Create**.
-7. Use steps 1 to 6 to create a second VM, named *myVM2*, in Zone 1.
+7. Repeat steps 1 to 6 to create a second VM, named *myVM2*, in Zone 1.
 Make *myVnet* the virtual network.
 Make *myVM2PIP* the Standard Public IP address.
 Make *myBackendSubnet* the subnet.
 And make **myNetworkSecurityGroup** the network security group.

     ![Create virtual machines](./media/tutorial-load-balancer-standard-zonal-portal/create-virtual-machine.png)